hoovercj/vscode-octo/README.md

 This extension provides language support for the Octo language based on the [development environment](http://johnearnest.github.io/Octo/) by John Earnest.

+## Documentation
+The command `Octo: Open docs` lets you pick from several guides including beginners guides, algorithmic tutorials, and explanations of a few included examples.

+## Examples
+The command `Octo: Open example` lets you choose from nearly two dozen examples to open and preview.
+These span from very basic to algorithmic demonstrations to fully-fledged games.

+__NOTE:__ Until [this issue](https://github.com/Microsoft/vscode/issues/12283) is resolved, these examples are opened as editable documents, so any changes you make will clobber the example file.
+If you want to edit the examples I suggest copying the contents to a new file and saving.
+If you DO mess up and need the originals back, reinstall the extension OR find the extension directory in your vscode installation and look for the original files in `octo/examples_copy/`.

 ## Features
 - Syntax highlighting
 - Emulator (test changes instantly)